oweb36/mws-docs/Episodes/Season 1/EP1.md

 WELLPan, who was busy reading then comes out and says "Hey guys!
 Anything new?
 I saw Wheamy coming back, but I just want to know what happened?"
 JHR then says "DeltaCXG just killed and injured, pretty much almost everyone here.
 Its a massacre outside.
 We are the only survivors who didn't get injured or killed in any way."
 WELLPan then says "Oh, many died because of this one person DeltaCXG?"
 ToshyFEN then calmly says "Yes."

 WELLPan then comments: "Btw ZeNer died after messing with the electrical outlets."
 KaHLium then says: "Well, ig we know what not to play with.
 Fuck around and Find out is not a good idea.
 Play stupid games, win stupid prizes."
+JHR says "Yeah, someone better watch ZeNer next time.
+I fear that me might suddenly get his hands on a grenade and kill us all."